lm3nitro/Projects/New/Network service SMTP.md

 ![Pasted image 20241003090610](https://github.com/user-attachments/assets/8309fba5-8b70-4747-9589-719cd4a3c934)

 ### Scope:
-In this exercise, I will be perfomring enumeration on a SMTP server to verify ports and possible misconfigurations.
+In this exercise, I will be performing enumeration on a SMTP server to verify ports and possible misconfigurations.
 With the provided information from the enumeration, I will use Hydra to crack the password of one of the users and use those credentials to SSH into the server.

 ### Tools and Technology:
 Linux, Metasploit, Telnet, Nmap, Wireshark and SMTP

 ## Enumeration:

-First, I used nmap to scan against the target host and gather information on ports and services:
+First, I used Nmap to scan against the target host and gather information on ports and services:

 ```
 nmap -sV -sC 10.10.246.91 -nnvvv